• Skip to primary navigation

 And all he said was, “Thank you.”

-I’ve been this guy.
+I’ve this guy.
 I get it.
-See, publicly, he just playing his role, rejecting the feminine, right?
-But secretly he waiting for permission to express himself, to be seen, to heard, and all he needed was another man holding him accountable and a safe space for him to feel, and the transformation was instant.
-I loved experience, because it showed me that transformation is possible, even over direct messages.
-So I to figure out how I could reach more men, of course none of them were following me.
+See, publicly, he was playing his role, rejecting the feminine, right?
+But secretly he was for permission to express himself, to be seen, to be heard, and he needed was another man holding him accountable and creating a safe space for him to feel, and transformation was instant.
+I loved this experience, because it showed me that transformation is possible, even over messages.
+So I wanted to figure out how I could reach more men, but of course of them were following me.

 (Laughter)

-So I tried an experiment.
-I started posting stereotypically masculine things —
+So I tried an experiment. started posting more stereotypically masculine things —

 (Laughter)

-Like my challenging workouts, my meal plans, my journey to my body after an injury.
+Like my challenging workouts, my meal plans, my journey heal my body after an injury.
 And guess what happened?
-Men started to write me. then, out of the blue, for the first time my entire career, a male fitness magazine called me, and they they wanted to honor me as one of their game-changers.
+Men started to write me.
+And then, out of blue, for the first time in my entire career, a fitness magazine called me, and they said they wanted to honor me as of their game-changers.

 (Laughter)

 Was that really game-changing?
-Or is it conforming?
-And see, that’s the problem.
-It’s totally cool for men to me when I talk about guy stuff and I conform to gender norms.
-But if I talk about much I love my wife or my daughter or my 10-day-old son, how I believe that marriage challenging but beautiful, or how as a man I with body dysmorphia, or if I promote gender equality, only the women show up.
-Where are the men?
+Or is it just conforming? see, that’s the problem.
+It’s totally cool for men to follow me when I about guy stuff and I conform to gender norms.
+But if I about how much I love my wife or my daughter or my 10-day-old son, how believe that marriage is challenging but beautiful, or how a man I struggle with body dysmorphia, or if promote gender equality, then only the women show up. are the men?
 So men, men, men, men!

 (Applause)

-I understand. up, we tend to challenge each other.
-We’ve got to be the toughest, the strongest, bravest men that we can be.
-And for many of us, myself included, identities are wrapped up in whether or not at the end of the we feel like we’re man enough.
-But I’ve got a challenge for the guys, because men love challenges.
+I understand.
+Growing up, we tend to challenge other.
+We’ve got to be the toughest, the strongest, the bravest men we can be.
+And for many of us, myself included, our identities are wrapped up in whether or at the end of the day we feel like we’re man enough.
+But I’ve got challenge for all the guys, because men love challenges.

 (Laughter)